JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 ```bash
 npm run deploy
 ```
+From here on, this approach is identical with the initial deployment, with the only exception that data and users should already exist once the backend stack is fully deployed.
+So after you start the deploy command, please follow the instructions you see on the screen which will prompt you when you need to setup the AppStream Builder exactly as it is described in the [Workstation app-installation section](#workstation-app-installation)

 If somehow you need to recreate the user login accounts because you inadvertently removed the Cognito stack as well (using '-u' flag) you can restore all the accounts from a previous backup using the following command:
 ```